cs-ieee-ist/cs-essentials/content/topics/gdb/assembly.md

 # GDB - Assembly

-Thera are several ocasions where you need to debug at the assembler level.
+There are several occasions where you need to debug at the assembler level.
 It can be, for example, to understand how the compiler is generating your code and how that code is behaving.

 ## Machine Language related commands